sni/grafana-thruk-datasource/README.md

     - Access 'direct'
     - Http Auth 'With Credentials'

+### Table Queries

+Using the table panel, you can display most data from the rest api.
+However only text and numbers can be displayed in a sane way.

 ### Variable Queries

 Thruks rest api can be used to fill grafana variables.
 For example to get all